Anadea/anadea_jobs/src/jobs/node-js-developer.md

 ## **We offer:**

-* Assessing customer requirements and ensuring that these are met
+* Work with motivated professionals
-* Backend testing
+* Continuous performance reviews and appropriate changes in your compensation package
-* Testing the interaction of various services within the application
+* You can influence the technology choice
-* Perform thorough regression testing
+* Professional growth and support of your personal improvement goals
-* Report bugs and errors to development teams
+* Medical insurance